aws/aws-cdk/packages/aws-cdk-lib/aws-s3/README.md

       deleteMarkerReplication: false,
       // The ID of the rule.
       id: 'full-settings-rule',
+      // The object filter for the rule.
+      filter: {
         // The prefix filter for the rule.
-      prefixFilter: 'prefix',
+        prefix: 'prefix',
         // The tag filter for the rule.
-      tagFilter: [
+        tags: [
           {
             key: 'tagKey',
             value: 'tagValue',
           },
         ],
+      }
     },
   ],
 });